 Lane splitting, also known as lane sharing, is when motorcycle riders drive between two lanes while traffic is stopped or moving slowly.
 While many motorcyclists use this technique to move forward in traffic, it is not legal to do so in Texas or any other state, with the exception of California.

-If you or a loved one has been involved in an accident due to lane splitting, contact the Austin motorcycle accident lawyers at the Villarreal & Begum Law Firm for a free consultation.
+If you or a loved one has been involved in an accident due to lane splitting, contact the Austin motorcycle accident lawyers at the Villarreal & Begum, LAW GUNS for a free consultation.

 What are Texas’s Lane Splitting Laws?

 Lane splitting laws in Texas can be found under Section 545.060 of the Texas Transportation Code, which states that all drivers and motorcyclists must drive within a single lane.
 If a roadway is divided into two or more clearly marked lanes, motorcyclists may change lanes but may not drive between them.

 Penalties for lane splitting in Texas include fines of $175 or more, citations for speeding, unsafe lane change, reckless driving, and following another vehicle too closely.

 There were attempts to legalize lane splitting in Texas in 2016 and 2018 by former Texas Senator Kirk Watson.
 Both of his proposed bills died in committee.

 The only state to legalize lane splitting is California.
 In California, motorcycles may travel “between rows of stopped or moving vehicles in the same lane.”
 There are other states considering bills to allow similar lane-splitting legislation across the country.

 Is There a Difference Between Lane Splitting, Lane Filtering, and Lane Sharing?